 The advantage?
 Researchers find that children who learn in a bilingual environment develop greater cognitive flexibility and have better social interaction skills.

 The student bodies of Swiss boarding schools consist of pupils from around the world, making the educational experience truly global.
 The benefits of this are enormous: studies show that students who learn in culturally diverse schools develop a higher self-image and develop a stronger sense of both self and their role in society.

 What your kids can do in after-school activities

 Different boarding schools offer different levels of after-school and weekend activities.
 Those in the countryside tend to take advantage of the beautiful Swiss nature, with activities like hiking, horseback riding, or skiing.

 Saint-Charles offers diverse sporting and cultural clubs, like choir and theatre, as well as excursions.
 They have a cinema on campus and wide-ranging activities like horseback riding, bowling and laser tag in the area.
 Brilliantmont also offers a wide range of activities that are physical, creative, or community-service based.
 The American School in Switzerland (TASIS) likewise offers Model UN experience, as well as activities like yearbook, a student newspaper, and theatre productions.
 Le Rosey, a boarding school with two campuses depending on the time of year, with winter afternoons at the mountain campus reserved for winter sports.

 Boarding school can offer several key advantages over traditional day schooling:

-Kids in boarding school are of course supported by the teachers and staff of their programs.
-But being at school away from their family also encourages them to develop autonomy.
+Living away from home has many advantages for students.
+It allows them to learn life-coping skills as well as to develop independence.
+Boarding school students also learn study habits and self-discipline to help prepare them for college.
+Kids in boarding school are of course supported by the teachers and staff of their programs, but being at school away from their family also encourages them to develop autonomy.

 Cultivating peer relationships